RockhurstHS/STEAM-Blog/_posts/2010-10-10-Physics-Football.md

 <div class="flex-wrapper">
   <img src="{{ site.baseurl }}/img/PhysFoot5.jpg">
 </div>
-<p class="caption">Physic student measuring the horizontal trajectory of a kicked ball with a trundle wheel.</p>
+<p class="caption">Physics student measuring the horizontal trajectory of a kicked ball with a trundle wheel.</p>

 Should learning be theoretical or practical?
 This question took center stage as early as the [School of Athens](http://www.visual-arts-cork.com/famous-paintings/school-of-athens.htm) during the time of the Greeks.
 Mr. Stephen Arico, physics instructor, works to ensure the student learning experience incorporates both.